Telepsychiatry Companies

 When these patients leave the hospital system, they’re often starting medications or getting medications adjusted.
 These patients need close follow-ups with labs to ensure they’re tolerating their medicines at the right dose.

 Additionally, there are a lot of stressors that come with being discharged.
 For instance, the hospital creates a very structured environment for the patient where they receive three warm meals daily, have housing, and have supportive people surrounding them.
-However, when discharged, they may be sent back to the environment that initially triggered them, or did not optimize structure and support needed for on-going recovery and healing.
+However, when discharged, they may be sent back to the environment that initially triggered them, or did not optimize the structure and support needed for ongoing recovery and healing.

 The power of high-quality care and support after discharge